DominicFinn/salesnav_puller/readme.md

 ## Key Notes

 - The tool **waits until the user has completed any required security checks**.
 This is intentional and works seamlessly with setups using 2-factor authentication.
 - The **code layout is as-is** and not intended to be a showcase of advanced JavaScript or TypeScript practices.
-It is functional, simple, and focused on solving the problem at hand.
+It is functional, simple, and focused on solving the problem.

 ## Prerequisites